Lesson 2: Changing the Point of View

 - Learning Goal

-- Change one point of view to another.
+- Learn how to change from one point of view to another in writing.

 - Necessary Materials